annashipman/annashipman.github.io/_posts/2020-07-08-tech-leadership-panel.md

 layout: blog_post
 ---

-On Monday I was on a panel, organised by Codemotion, about different technical leadership roles.
+On Monday I was on a panel, organised by Codemotion, about technical leadership.
 It was a great discussion, with extremely impressive co-panellists [Omosola Odetunde](https://twitter.com/omosolatweets) and [Pat Kua](https://twitter.com/patkua), and well faciliated by [Piergiorgio Niero](https://twitter.com/pigiuz).

 We discussed three main areas: